armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 * Change the DNS CNAME if it is not already pointing to the passive Spinnaker installation.
 * If the Spinnaker that is not working is accessible, it should be deactivated

-**Restoration time**
+## Restoration time

-Restoration time is dependent on the time it takes to restore the database, the various Spinnaker services, and the time it takes to update DNS.
+Restoration time is dependent on the time it takes to restore the database, the Spinnaker services, and the time it takes to update DNS.
 The following services will also take some time to restore since Redis needs time to warm up the cache:

 - Clouddriver
 - Orca